jennyweb/Demonstratoren/divingComputer/README.md

 ![table3: maximum bottom time after surface intervall](/divingComputer/Visualizations/table3MaxBottomTime.png)

 # Example and Result
 The following images shows a diving profile of a repetitive dive.
 On the first dive the diver reaches a depth of 30 m and stays there for 19 min.
 Resulting in  pressure group N (PG1 = N).
 She stays at the surface for 42 min which reduces her pressure group to G (PG2 = G).
 On the second dive the diver wants to dive to a depth of 25 m.
-The maximum time she can spend at this depth is 12 min which will result in pressure group Q (PG3 = Q)
+The maximum time she can spend at this depth is 12 min which will result in pressure group Q (PG3 = Q).

 ![Alt text](/divingComputer/Visualizations/divingprofile_-30.png)